NipunDilshanSenevirathne/intrinsic-rigid-body-control-estimation/README.md

-Here’s a polished, **GitHub-ready version of your `README.md`**, complete with improved structure, formatting, grammar, and a new section summarizing **symmetric systems on Lie groups**.
-It preserves your mathematical rigor while making it clearer and more readable to researchers and practitioners browsing your repo.

----

 # 🌀 Intrinsic Rigid-Body PID Control, Extended Kalman Filter, and Symmetric Systems on Lie Groups

 This repository compiles a series of interactive notebooks and Python simulations covering: